When was the last time you spent quality time with your spouse?

 Have you noticed that after having kids, your spouse is often the one most neglected?
 (Probably after you.
 Moms feel me on that!)

 This past week, my husband and I spent four days in Key West.
 He had the honor of officiating the wedding of his best friend of 25 years.
 The weather was beautiful.
 Hot, don’t get me wrong.
 But the sun was shining, and we had a couple nights of rain to cool us off when we needed it.
 We ate amazing food.
 We stayed out too late.
-We slept in.
+Then, we slept in.
 We held hands.
 We danced to music that made us feel young again.

 All relationships need time like this.
 Even if it doesn’t involve dropping money on a tropical getaway.
 I wrote about this in a previous post and truly believe it is one of the best forms of self care, too.